Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Benchmarking

-First, we consider the ``squiggle'' function \citep{duqling}, which featured previously in Figure~\ref{fig:squiggle}, with a training data size of $n=25$. \citet{rumsey2025all} found DGPs consistently outperformed stationary GP alternatives on this function, being better equipped to handle the flat regions and the ``S''-shaped peak.
+First, we consider the 2d ``squiggle'' function \citep{duqling}, which featured previously in Figure~\ref{fig:squiggle}, with a training data size of $n=25$ (meaning gradient-enhanced surrogates use $N=75$). \citet{rumsey2025all} found DGPs consistently outperformed stationary GP alternatives on this function, being better equipped to handle the flat regions and the ``S''-shaped peak.
 Figure~\ref{fig:squiggle_results} shows the performance of each surrogate in predicting the response (left two panels) and its gradient (right two panels) across the 30 repetitions.
 Throughout, RMSE and CRPS are shown on the log scale.
 The gray dotted lines separate surrogates that are trained only on $\{X, \mathbf{y}\}$ (left of the line) from the gradient-enhanced ones that are trained on $\{X, \mathbf{y}, \nabla_x\mathbf{y}\}$ (right of the line).
-The contributions of this work include both the predictions of the gradient from the DGP (yellow boxplots in right panels) and all predictions from the geDGP (red boxplots).

-The DGP performs a bit better than the stationary GP, with noticeably lower CRPS.
+The DGP performs a bit better than the stationary GP in predicting the response and its gradient.
 Naturally, gradient-enhancement greatly improves the performance of both surrogates.
 The geDGP is far superior to the geGP on this nonstationary function, with lower RMSE and CRPS across the board.
-GEK performs poorly in comparison---we suspect this is due to its use of random Fourier features, which are intended for larger data problems.

-Next, we consider the ``plateau'' function from \citet{booth2025contour} with $D=3$ and $n=30$.
+Next, we consider the ``plateau'' function from \citet{booth2025contour} with $D=3$ and $n=30$ ($N=120$).
 This function is characterized by flat regions with a steep sloping drop between them.
 Results are shown in Figure~\ref{fig:plateau_results}.
 The improvement of the DGP over the GP is starker here.
 In this case, the DGP without gradient-enhancement outperforms the GP with gradient-enhancement.
 We take this as a strong indication of the nonstationary nature of this function.
 The geDGP consistently outperformed the DGP.
 Although there were occasional outliers in the geDGP's predictions of $\nabla_x\mathbf{y}$, these runs still had comparable performance in their predictions of $\mathbf{y}$.